kantega/heroku-demo/README.md

 Heroku can automatically deploy any pull requests you make on github.
 This enables anyone who is reviewing your pull request to see the changes in action.
 In the Heroku console, click "Enable Review Apps...".

 Heroku will ask you for a parent app to copy settings from.
-Select "kantega-heroku-demo-dev" and click "Create an app.json file".
+Select "<username>-heroku-dev" and click "Create an app.json file".
 You can review the settings it proposes, and select "Commit to repo".
-Then, select "kantega-heroku-demo-dev" as the app to inherit config vars from, and finally check the box next to "Create new review apps for new pull requests automatically".
+Then, select "<username>-heroku-dev" as the app to inherit config vars from, and finally check the box next to "Create new review apps for new pull requests automatically".
 Click "Enable" to save your changes.

-You should now see a message saying "There are no open pull requests on <username>/heroku-demo".
+You should now see a message saying "There are no open pull requests on <username>/heroku".

 # Create a pull request